-This Privacy Statement sets out the data processing practices of Public Voice CIC (known here as ‘we’, ‘us’, Public Voice or Public Voice CIC).
+This Privacy Policy sets out the data processing practices of Public Voice CIC (known here as ‘we’, ‘us’, Public Voice or Public Voice CIC).
 We retain and use personal data (information that relates to and identifies living people) to help us carry out our work.

 About us